demiglace0505/fullStackOpen2020/README.md

 > **Tech used:**
 > MongoDB Atlas, [Mongoose](http://mongoosejs.com/index.html), [dotenv](https://github.com/motdotla/dotenv#readme)

 In this part, the focus is using MongoDB Atlas as the provider and also using mongoose library.
 I learned to create a mongoose model and Schema in this part as well.
+Using mongoose library, we can do more powerful methods such as **find**, **save**, **findByIdAndRemove** etc.

+I also learned to move and centralize all the error handling code into a middleware.

 #### 3.12 - Setting up MongoDB, Command Line database